SravanChittupalli/mitacs-2021/_posts/2021-05-23-welcome-to-jekyll.markdown

 Made a script to get predictions and these predictions were stored in such a way that the data generated can be used to create a bigger dataset and then trained the model again with bigger and better data for better accuracy.
 Astonishingly after 6000 epochs the loss of both the models was approximately the same.

+Modified the dataset to create a dataset with only 2 classes strawberry and flower.
+It might be difficult for the model to distingish between ripe and unripe as some strawberries are partially ripe.
+Also, I had to process the predictions further to get the % of ripeness.
+So, I thought of clubbing both ripe and unripe strawberry classes.
+The results were very good.

+Started training the full YOLO model but as time didnot permit on 1000 epochs were done.
+I will resume training tomorrow from where I left off today.
 <!-- {% highlight ruby %}
 def print_hi(name)
   puts "Hi, #{name}"